Clean Diesel School Bus Retrofit Program

 Provided at no cost to school districts

-- To reduce exposure to diesel exhaust, we retrofit school buses with proven emissions-reduction technologies, including diesel-oxidation catalysts, engine preheaters and closed-crankcase filtration systems.
-Using engine preheaters, for example, results in greatly reduced engine idling, which also saves fuel.
+To reduce exposure to diesel exhaust by retrofitting school buses with proven emissions-reduction technologies, including diesel-oxidation catalysts, engine preheaters and closed-crankcase filtration systems.

 How to enroll